Nauman3S/CryptocurrencyPriceTicker/README.md

 9. You can open settings page with following default credentials
    1. User: **AP Name (CPT)**
    2. Password: **admin**
-10. You can set a crypto currency in the setting page in 'Crypto Name' Section.
+10. You can set a crypto coin in the setting page in 'Crypto Name' Section.
+Multiple currencies can be added separated by the comma like BTC,ADA,ETH
+11. You can also select the currency in the 'Currency' section.
+Put any currency name in three letter like USD or AUD etc.

 ## List of Components <a name = "list"></a>